One phrase that I often hear from sales leaders is: ‘I don’t have time to coach’.

 When you make use of sales call recording or audio transcriptions in your coaching sessions, you can review your sales rep’s meetings to help them develop.
 But as you are listening and coaching your sales executives, you are also listening to the customer yourself, their needs, and values.

 The customer changes, and if you're going to positively influence the product and service, how you market and how you evolve your sales process, you need to keep connected.
-Coaching is a great opportunity for you to do that, an incredibly effective use of time.
+One of the lesser known benefits of sales coaching is that it is a great opportunity for you to do that, an incredibly effective use of time.

 #3 The impact of coaching on forecasting and strategizing